LLazarek/complot/readme.md

 2. Installation
 3. Tutorial
 4. complot's architecture
-5. Suggestions for reading this code to evaluate it (e.g. if your name is Jacob)
+5. Suggestions for reading this code to evaluate it (e.g. if your name is Jacob or Uri)

 Introduction
 ------------